Abhiram98/graal/truffle/docs/bytecode_dsl/UserGuide.md

 b.endRoot();
 ```

-If an inner root accesses an outer local using materialized loads/stores, you should be careful to only call the inner root when the outer local is live; otherwise, a local load could produce unexpected values.
+When using materialized accesses with outer locals, you should be careful to only call the inner root when the outer local is live; otherwise, the access could produce unexpected values.
-The bytecode builder statically checks that the local is in scope when emitting a materialized load/store, but the interpreter cannot easily check that the access occurs at that same point in execution.
+The bytecode builder statically checks that the local is in scope when emitting a materialized access, but the interpreter cannot easily check that the access occurs at that same point in execution.
 The interpreter _will_ validate the access when it is configured to store the bytecode index in the frame (see the `storeBytecodeIndexInFrame` flag in [`@GenerateBytecode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/GenerateBytecode.java)), but for performance reasons this flag is `false` by default.
 Consider enabling the flag temporarily if you encounter unexpected behaviour with materialized local values.